maro7tigre/PySignalDecipher/command_system/docs/id_system.md

 1. If no container is specified, the widget is registered at the root container ("0") with location "0"
 2. If a container is specified but no location, a widget_location_id is generated for that container's location
 3. If a container and location are specified, the location is treated as the widget_location_id and the system checks if it's available in that container
-4. If the widget_location_id is already in use, an error is raised
+4. If the widget_location_id is already in use, a new one is automatically generated

 ### ID Updates